Architecture documentation

 <Card title="Capability docs matrix" href="/docs/architects/overview/capability-docs-matrix">

 Reference: find the documentation page that answers a named capability during a review.
+Use it when an RFP or security questionnaire names a specific feature and you need the exact evidence page.

 </Card>